pranavmanivannan/librarian/README.md

             SplitStream<WebSocketStream<MaybeTlsStream<TcpStream>>>,
         ),
         Error,
-    > {
+    >
-        /// to implement
 }
-}

-/// The Parser trait is custom implemented for each exchange and endpoint.
+/// The Parser trait contains the singular parse function which is custom implemented
-/// It returns a Result, either containing a valid DataPacket to be sent to the buffer
-/// or a ParseError due to invalid data in the message. pub trait Parser {
+/// for each exchange and endpoint. pub trait Parser {
     fn parse(message: Message) -> Result<DataPacket, ParseError>;
 }

-/// The SymbolHandler trait is custom implemented for each exchange and endpoint.
+/// The SymbolHandler trait contains the get_symbols method which is custom implemented
-/// It returns a Result, containing either a valid Value that can be sent to subscribe
-/// to all symbols or a SymbolError. pub trait SymbolHandler {
+/// for each exchange and endpoint. pub trait SymbolHandler {
     async fn get_symbols() -> Result<Value, SymbolError>;
 }